jadecobra/python_tdd_exercises/source/bonus/learn_directory_structure.rst

 requirements
 *********************************************************************************

-Open a terminal_ to make sure tree_ is installed by typing this
+I open a terminal_ to make sure tree_ is installed by typing this

 .. code-block:: shell